FAQs for Lobbyists

 In cases where the intent of the communication is unclear, the matter should be referred to the Lobbyist Registrar’s attention for direction.
 The Lobbyist Registrar can be contacted at firstname.lastname@example.org.

-The public will be able to see your name and business address, your client and their contact information, the subject matter, who you lobbied, how you lobbied and when.
-If you held a senior position with the Town, this information is also publicly available.
+The public will be able to see your name, your client (if applicable), the subject matter, who you lobbied, and when.
+If you held a position with the Town, this information is also publicly available.

-You will only be required to register the initial communication or discussion.
-For instance, if you have an extended e-mail exchange on the same topic, the lobbying activity should be logged as e-mail exchange on the date the exchange commenced and the projected end of the lobbying period.
+You are only required to register the initial communication or discussion.
+For instance, if you have an extended e-mail exchange on the same topic, the lobbying activity should be logged as one e-mail exchange on the date the exchange commenced.

-However, if the topic changes during the course of the exchange, you will be required to register the new topic.
+However, if the topic changes during the course of the exchange, you are required to register the new topic.

-Any communication surrounding your role as a stakeholder in this situation is not considered lobbying and does not need to be registered.
+Any communication surrounding your role as a stakeholder is not considering lobbying and does not need to be registered.

 No, there is no cost to registering with the Lobbyist Registry.